ropensci/maptools/README.md

 ### Projecting Data

-Coordinates for spatial data can come in many different flavors with different units, different datums, different projections, and more.
+Coordinates for spatial data can come in many different flavors with different units, datums, projections, and more.
 Many of the tools will visualize your data regardless of the native coordinate reference system; however, most (all?) of the javascript libraries assume some flavor of lattitude-longitude, thus if your data are projected they need to be transformed back to geographic coordinates prior to mapping.
 For most mapping and visulaization efforts unprojected data (often displayed in Web Mercator/EPSG::3857) is fine; however, if accuarate area, length, or distance measurements are required through interacting with the map, then projections need to be considered.
 A discussion of projections and coordinate systems is beyond the scope of this task view.
 To learn more a good starting place is [NCEAS' Overview of Coordinate Reference Systems in R](https://www.nceas.ucsb.edu/\~frazier/RSpatialGuides/OverviewCoordinateReferenceSystems.pdf)

-Once you know that you need to transform you data into or out of a projection, there are several options:
+Once you know that you need to transform you data there are several
+options:

 -   [sp](http://cran.r-project.org/web/packages/sp/index.html): The
     function `spTransform` (and methods in